-The Benefits of Mediation with an Accredited Mediator
+The Benefits Of Mediation With An Accredited Mediator

-Mediation with an experienced attorney can help make legal proceedings less stressful, and less emotionally charged for all involved.
-Especially in difficult times such as the dissolution of a long-term relationship, mediation can help disagreeing parties to have productive meetings, and reach decisions regarding child support, custody agreements, and alimony, without the expense and hostility that accompanies litigation.
+Mediation with an experienced attorney can help make legal proceedings less stressful and less emotionally charged for all involved.
+Especially in difficult times such as the dissolution of a long-term relationship, mediation can help disagreeing parties to have productive meetings, and reach decisions regarding child support, custody agreements and alimony, without the expense and hostility that accompanies litigation.
 Mediation is also helpful during the development of premarital agreements.

 Mediation is also very helpful in reaching business and civil agreements.
 This alternative dispute resolution procedure allows an impartial third party to act as a mediator to keep all parties focused on solutions and able to communicate clearly.
-As an experienced, court-approved mediation attorney, Frank E. Tournour can further explain the benefits of mediation at his East Brunswick, NJ, practice.
+As an experienced, court-approved mediation attorney, Frank E. Tournour can further explain the benefits of mediation at his East Brunswick, New Jersey, practice.
 Contact his office today for a consultation.

 How Mediation Benefits You

 Mediation is an alternative dispute procedure in which an impartial third party acts as a mediator between disagreeing parties to successfully resolve issues and reach legal agreements.
 Mediators help the parties cover the same issues that would be covered in litigation, but often with less hostility.
 The mediation process is able to offer significant advantages over other legal proceedings.